sergey-nechaev/devdocs/test/integration/annotations/magento-components-dir.md

 }
 ```

-Each path declared in an annotation must contain a registration file in the specified directory or its subdirectories.
+Each path declared in the annotation must contain a registration file in the specified directory or its subdirectories.
 For example, the `MagentoFooTest_MyModule` component at `@magentoComponentsDir Magento/Foo/_files/code/Magento` can be registered in `Magento/Foo/_files/code/Magento/MyModule/registration.php`:

 ```php?start_inline=1